clearonline-org/final-check/README.md

 ### content of the http log
 When making an http request, user sends input information `method, headers, ...` then they expect to receive output information `requested payload, status, ...`, So Final check requires all logs to have these key pieces of information.

-Below is a sample of required attributes in order for a log to be considered valid.
+Below is an interface with all required attributes in order for a log to be considered valid.
 ```javascript
 {
   url: string,